hookleon/ChoreApp/README.md

 **Our current release has these features:**
 * Simple choose a day and time for chores to change each week
 * Nice logo when app starts up
+* Small changes to make our app feel and look better

 [**User Documentation**](https://github.com/hookleon/ChoreRoulette/blob/master/User-documentation.pdf)